 - A. Annual Appointment.
-The university librarian recommends to the president or his or her designee all librarian appointments, either initial appointment or renewal.
-For renewal, the university librarian writes each individual a letter in early spring indicating intent to recommend same.
+The Dean of University Libraries recommends to the President or his or her designee all librarian appointments, either initial appointment or renewal.
+For renewal, the Dean of University Libraries writes each individual a letter in early spring indicating intent to recommend same.
 Prior to the beginning date of employment or normally during the month of June for renewal appointment, each individual is sent a "Notice of Appointment." - B. Extended Appointment.
 The main purpose of the extended appointment is to provide and protect academic freedom and job security for librarians.
 The extended appointment is a pledge by the university of continuing employment to a librarian for a period of three years.
 The extended appointment is not a pledge of a specific administrative position or job assignment.
 Annual salary for each year of the extended appointment shall be in accordance with section III, Salary Increments.
 Changes in rank or position shall not affect the extended appointment.